warproxxx/warproxxx.github.io/_posts/2020-5-23-Backtest-to-Live-Bitcoin-mex.md

 Some suggestions about algorithm development that would apply to any markets for individual traders:

 - One algorithm cannot profit from every movement.
 Focus on a few moves.
 - Your algorithm does not need to be perfect.
 It can make mistakes often.
 My algorithm has a win-lose ratio of 1:4.
 It loses much more than it wins.
 But when it wins, it wins big.
+(EDIT: Although this logic is fine, the new iteration of my algo has more wins than losses.)
 - Risk Management is the most critical part of a good algorithm.
 - Once you go live, do not change the core logic.
 Looking at a 30% drawdown live feels different than a 50% drawdown in backtest.
 - Don't be afraid to use leverage.
 My algorithm uses high leverage.
 Leverage is an asset, and just like any other and how you use it matters.
 Unless you hold at least 6 figure USD, leverage with a consistent risk management strategy might give you better returns.
 If you are using leverage, it is very important that you test using leverage, including the fees during your backtest.